 PGPs for for certificate renewal are recorded through e-certification.

 How do I record my PGP for potential salary advancement?

 Individuals who complete the requirements of the annual professional growth plan to renew their professional certificate shall receive the equivalent of 30 hours of continuing education credit hours (WAC 181-79A-251).
 Beginning July 1, 2018 each PGP will be worth the equivalent of 25 clock hours.

 Clock hours for completion of a PGP may be eligible for salary advancement.
-After completion of a PGP, the educator submits a PGP verification form (PDF) to the school district or agency human resources office.
-This verification form may be used by school districts to determine eligibility for application of clock hours to the salary schedule.
+After completion of a PGP, the educator submits a PGP verification form (PDF) according to the procedures of the school district or agency human resources office.
+This verification form may be used to determine eligibility for application of clock hours to the salary schedule.

 Who is authorized to serve as a “colleague” for PGP review purposes?

 The colleague who reviews a PGP must be a Washington state certificated educator.
 This could be a certificated colleague within or outside of the school or district, certificated staff members at the educators’ professional association (WEA, AWSP, WASA, etc.), ESD consultants or administrators, professional learning community members, department chair or members, team teacher, grade or cross grade level team members, or supervisor.
 Paraprofessionals or others in non-certificated roles are not eligible to sign off on the review of a PGP.

 Am I required to use the Form 1697 PGP Template for Certification Renewal?

 Yes.
 The state template Form 1697 (Document) is required.

 What is the difference between a PGP for program completion and a PGP for certificate renewal?